Elev8+ logo Elev8+ Trading

 Elev8+ is a Sniper Scope.
 It highlights the exact kill zone (Liquidity Sweep) and tells you when to pull the trigger (Reversal Signal).

-Your job is to wait.
+Your job is to wait and stay disciplined.

 What Is a Liquidity Sweep?
 (The Trap)